ffabut/rcportal/README.md

 # FFA Art Research Portal

 Project for the FFA Art Research Portal showing the research items from the researchcatalogue.net API.
-Respectively rcmap.org which allowed us to use their proxy, thank you Casper Schipper!

 Aims to be a simple, static & lightweight portal for the FFA Art Research Catalogue.

+This repository consists of 2 projects: portal (projects/portal, portal.favu.vut.cz) and journal (projects/journal, journal.favu.vut.cz).
+As these share behaviour and some design aspects, they are kept in one repository and as much code is shared as possible.

 ## APIs

 Original API of the Research Catalogue can be seen at: https://www.researchcatalogue.net/portal/search-result?resulttype=research&format=json&limit=2500&page=3

-However this project currently uses API provided by Casper Shipper.
+However this project currently uses API cors proxy provided by Casper Shipper (rcmap.org), thank you!

 ### Search all results from author
 We can search all results from author: https://rcdata.org/api/portal/search-result?resulttype=research&format=json&limit=2500&author=369929

 ## Deploy files

+Deploy portal build to portal.favu.vut.cz:
 ```
+ng build portal
 sftp -i ~/.ssh/portal-favu-vut-cz-gajdosik web-portal@vampire.ffa.vutbr.cz
 lcd dist/portal/browser
 cd public_html